 A welcoming environment that encourages learning, knowledge sharing and collaboration.

-DKA manages the Precinct, and proudly celebrates the Arrernte people as the traditional custodians and first knowledge holders of this land.
-Management of this land is underpinned by an Indigenous Land Use Agreement.
-We proudly acknowledge Harold Furber as the Precinct’s Elder-in-residence.
+DKA proudly acknowledges the Arrernte people as the custodians and first knowledge holders of this land; and celebrates Harold Furber as the Precinct’s Elder-in-Residence.

 Business and Innovation Centre

 DKA is located in the Business and Innovation Centre (BIC), a sophisticated office facility designed by award-winning architects.
 The organisations currently located in the BIC are:

 Desert Knowledge Australia

 Stick Mob Studio

 Find the Desert Knowledge Precinct on Google Maps.

 Explore the Desert Knowledge Precinct on Google Earth.